Cabotrez/bebl/README.md

-# Cigar2
+# Bebl
-Protocol 6 Agar.io client for private servers
+Bebl is an edited version of the cigar2 client for ogar servers

 ### Getting support | Discord server
 If you need extra help with anything you should ask it in the [Agar.io Private Servers Discord](https://discord.gg/66X2ESb) and not in issues.